+This term is primarily used in relation to HTA Licence 12217.
 Collection responsible officers (CROs) assist principal investigators (PIs) in the day-to-day governance and curation of samples.
-They are named staff members who serve as liaison between the DI/Human Tissue Governance team and the PIs and to whom responsibilities will be frequently delegated to perform actions related to HTA compliance and/or compliance with the terms of registration under the licence.
+They are named staff members who serve as liaison between the DI of HTA Licence 12217/Human Tissue Governance team and the PIs and to whom responsibilities will be frequently delegated to perform actions related to HTA compliance and/or compliance with the terms of registration under the licence.
 PIs may act as CROs if necessary.

 An existing holding is defined as relevant material from a human body (whether living or dead) held before the day on which the Human Tissue Act commenced (1 September 2006) for use for a scheduled purpose.
 Such holdings are exempt from the consent requirements of the Human Tissue Act.
 However, researchers are still bound by the terms of any consent which was obtained from donors before this date, under common law.
 Existing holdings are subject to licensing requirements and HTA standards related to traceability, governance and quality and premises, facilities and equipment.

-One of the HTA research licences held by the University of Oxford.
+The largest HTA research licences held by the University of Oxford.
 This licence covers a wide range of premises primarily used by staff in the Medical Sciences Division.
-The premises covered by licence 12217 include all buildings at the John Radcliffe Hospital, all buildings at the Nuffield Orthopaedic Centre, all buildings at the Churchill Hospital, all buildings at the Old Road Campus, and the Pharmacology building on Mansfield Road.
+The premises covered by licence 12217 include all buildings at the John Radcliffe Hospital, all buildings at the Nuffield Orthopaedic Centre, all buildings at the Churchill Hospital, all buildings at the Old Road Campus (excluding the Oxford BioEscalator), the Pharmacology building on Mansfield Road, and the Peter Medawar building on South Parks Road.

-Details of the scope, purpose and governance of the licence can be found in the licence constitution.
+Details of the scope, purpose and governance of the licence can be found in the licence constitution (HTA008).

 Persons designated (PDs) assist the DI in carrying out the legal duty of complying with the conditions of the licence and the Human Tissue Act.
 Persons designated direct others in relation to the Human Tissue Act, assist in developing and implementing procedures to provide the DI with assurance of compliance.
 For example a person designated offers advice and guidance to those working in their department about how and why they need to follow procedures and systems agreed by the DI to comply with the Human Tissue Act.